Dental Sealants – Waverly, IA

 Millions of bacteria call your mouth home.
 Some are good, like those that help you chew and digest your food.
 Sadly though, others are harmful, such as the bacteria that cause tooth decay.
 But what if you could construct a barrier between your teeth and the bacteria that can lead to decay and a cavity?
 That’s exactly what dental sealants do.
-Dental sealants, which are also called pit and fissure sealants or just fissure sealants, are applied as a liquid plastic to the enamel surface of your teeth and dry to a solid barrier.
+Dental sealants in Waverly, IA, which are also called pit and fissure sealants or just fissure sealants, are applied as a liquid plastic to the enamel surface of your teeth and dry to a solid barrier.
 At Smiley Family Dentistry in Waverly, IA, Dr. Smiley most often recommends sealants for young children whose deeply pitted and grooved molars can be hard to keep clean and are, therefore, more likely to develop cavities.
 Nevertheless, moms and dads may also benefit from dental sealants, especially if they are susceptible to tooth decay.

 Why Choose Smiley Family Dentistry for Dental Sealants?

-- Family-Friendly Practice
+- Family-Friendly Dental Office

 - Caring Dental Team with Years of Experience